agl0809/responsive-layout/README.md

 # responsive-layout

-Basic structure of responsive document using HTML5 and CSS3
+Homepage layout test using HTML5 and CSS3